There are hundreds of different diets, each somewhat different from one others. That can be confusing; at least it was for me.

 - Many diets are based on complete abstinence from carbohydrates and natural sugars.
 These diets affect weight loss in the short term but at the cost of many side effects.

-- The production of vital energy for a body of fats and proteins is possible but at the cost of a heavy load on the kidneys and liver, forced to remove the decomposition products such as ammonia, uric acids, urea, and ketones.
+- The production of vital energy for a body of fats and proteins is possible but at the cost of a heavy load on the kidneys and liver, which are forced to remove the decomposition products such as ammonia, uric acids, urea, and ketones.

 - Natural fats and oils are essential to many physiological processes in the human body, and the observation of calories is misleading to many people.
 The main problem with fats in industrialized processes is using unnatural fats, which are highly toxic to the body, causing rapid weight gain and various side effects.